phaustin/a405/_sources/notebooks/worksheets/worksheet3_derivs_and_ints_solution.md

 +++

-**your answer here**
+##  your answer here

 +++

 ## Question 2: where is the underestimate coming from?

 Calculate the exact and approximate integrals between the six intervals [-5,-3), [-3,-1) etc. using both finite difference and calculus for dx=0.01.
 Which region is generating the largest error?
-Why that region, and why is quadrature giving an underestimate?

 Hint: I wrote a companion function to `calc_int`  I called `approx_int` with the signature